neo-project/docs/docs/en-us/tooldev/advanced/tx_execution.md

 **Transaction Verification**

 1. **Legality verification**
 1. Verification fails if consumed Gas cannot be divided by 10^8 (In other words Gas amount must be integer format Fixed8.
 Decimal value is not acceptable).

 2. Common verification

 Other processing steps are the same as a basic transaction.

 NEO smart contract requires certain system fee upon publishing and execution.
-Publishing fee is the amount of system fee needed to publish a smart contract onto block chain (See [System Fees](https://docs.neo.org/en-us/sc/systemfees.html) for current value).
+Publishing fee is the amount of system fee needed to publish a smart contract onto block chain.
 Execution fee is the amount of system fee needed every time a smart contract is executed.
-Detailed information please refer to [Smart Contract System Fee](http://docs.neo.org/en-us/sc/systemfees.html).
+Detailed information please refer to [Fees](../../sc/fees.md).

-> [!NOTE]
-> In case of dead links, please contact <feedback@neo.org>